Midnight in the Garden of Good and Evil (film): Plot

 The panoramic tale of Savannah's eccentricities focuses on a deadly shooting and the subsequent trial of Jim Williams, a self-made man, art collector, antiques dealer, bon vivant, and semi-closeted homosexual.
 John Kelso, a magazine reporter from New York with one book—Before the Fall—to his name, flies to Savannah, amid beautiful architecture and odd doings, to write a feature for Town & Country on one of Williams's acclaimed Christmas parties.
 Williams's parties, held at his Mercer House home, were the highlight of many people's social calendars.
 Williams had an "in" box and an "out" box for his invitations, depending on whether or not the person was in Williams's favor at the time.

 En route to Savannah's Jones Street, via a tour of the city's tourist hotspots, Kelso alights at Forsyth Park.
 Making his way to his lodging in Monterey Square, he has a brief interaction with Billy Hanson in front of Mercer House.
 Kelso does not know who Hanson is, or that Mercer House is Williams's home.

-Awoken by Mandy Nichols, who is looking for some ice to take back to her partner Joe Odom's party, Kelso accompanies her back to the festivities.
+Awoken by Mandy Nicholls, who is looking for some ice to take back to her partner Joe Odom's party, Kelso accompanies her back to the festivities.
 There, he meets hairdresser Jerry Spence and Odom, who is playing the piano.

 Kelso is guest of honor at the Williams's party.
 During the course of the evening, Kelso meets Emma Kelly, named the "Lady of 6,000 Songs" by Savannah's own Johnny Mercer, Harry Cram, the former silent-film actress Serena Dawes and Williams's mother, Blanche.
 Williams shows Kelso his organ in the upstairs ballroom.
 It is there that Billy Hanson appears, having let himself in the servants' entrance.
 Hanson demands some money from Williams so that he can "get fucked up."
 Williams refuses, saying Hanson "gets paid on Friday like everyone else."
 Hanson responds by smashing a bottle and threatening both Williams and Kelso with it, before storming out.
 After explaining Hanson's situation to Kelso, Williams sits down and plays "Jeepers Creepers" on the organ, demonstrating that he uses it to drown out the sound of his neighbour Lorne Atwell's dog.

 After the guests have left, Williams and Kelso wind down with a brandy in the Mercer House library, where Kelso discovers his book in Williams's bookcase.
 Kelso leaves shortly thereafter, stating he has an early flight home.

 Kelso is again awoken, this time by the sound of sirens.
 He ventures out into Monterey Square to find out what is going on.
 It transpires that Hanson was shot dead by Williams in the Mercer House study after an argument between the two.
 Kelso lets himself, and Williams's cat, Sheldon, through the back door into what should have been a secured environment.
 Williams is being questioned by police in the drawing room.
 Sonny Seiler arrives a few seconds later and tries to defuse the situation.